Frequently Asked Questions

 How do you apply?

 Fill out the on-line application on the "Apply to McNair" page.

 Note: Selection of participants will continue until all slots are filled.

 Can scholars work during the summer research colloquium?

 The program requires a 30 hour per week commitment during the seven week summer program.
 Scholars will not be able to maintain full-time employment while participating in the summer research program; Scholars are discouraged from working during the summer program.
-To offset loss of income for summer employment, the McNair Scholars Program will provide a stipend of $3,300, plus a meal plan.
+To offset loss of income for summer employment, the McNair Scholars Program will provide a stipend of $3,500.